5 Minute Read

-We all hate insurance, until we need it.
+We all hate insurance . . . until we need it.

 How do you decide if raising the deductible makes sense for you?
 Examine your risk in making the change.
 Let’s say you’re going from a $250 to a $1,000 deductible.
 That’s a $750 difference.
 By raising your premium, you risk having to pay $750 more out of pocket if something happens to your home.

 If raising the premium saves you $30 a year, then it will take you 25 years without a claim to break even.
 But if you save $250 a year in premiums, you only have to go three years without a claim to break even—and that’s a good bet.

 It doesn’t cost much, so you should carry a $500,000 minimum.
 No one sues for $250,000, so have at least $500,000 in liability.
-Then you are transferring the risk, which makes liability a good buy.
+Transferring the risk makes liability a good buy.

 Guaranteed Replacement Cost